 Any document not in English must have attached to it a certified or notarized translation.
 Both applicants must speak and be able to read English.
 If not, the applicant(s) must provide a translator (non-relative).
 The applicants may not translate for each other.

-Please contact the County Clerk’s office for more information on how to obtain a marriage application/license with an incarcerated individual.
+Please contact the Jail Chaplain first for more information on how to obtain a marriage application/license with an incarcerated individual.
 The cost is $125.00 CASH ONLY and is nonrefundable.

 MARRIAGE LICENSE APPLICATION CHECKLIST

 - Valid photo ID; i.e.: driver's license; Matricula or consular cards not accepted.